Who we are

 Our vision is ‘of a place where everyone feels that they belong, are understood, feel safe and are able to fully participate in the opportunities the District offers.’

-The Bradford Stronger Communities Partnership oversees all the activities that deliver under the Stronger Communities Together Strategy.
-The Partnership is made up between strategic leaders, the voluntary, private and faith sectors and local people who live in our district.
+The Stronger Communities Partnership oversees all the activities that deliver under the Bradford for Everyone Strategy The Partnership is made up of strategic leaders, Area Committee Chairs, the voluntary, private and faith sectors and local people who live in our district and volunteer as Bradford for Everyone Ambassadors.

 We are many hearts, one Community

-Our Ambassadors are made up of passionate people who are willing to work together, regardless of who we are or where we come from, to create a caring, accepting and a supportive district where everyone can be the best version of themselves.
+Our Ambassador group is made up of passionate people who are willing to work together, regardless of who they are or where they come from, to create a caring, accepting and a supportive district where everyone can be the best version of themselves.

 I have worked as an expat in the cosmopolitan city of Dubai.
 I am a Postgraduate Microbiologist and Food Safety Management Specialist.
 I love that we can share and learn from our alleged differences, which really are just different ways of doing the same things.